nicnosis/iu-courses/j360/docs/web-syllabus.md

 ## Required Readings and Materials

 There is no required text for this course.
 Most of our reading will be in the form of free documentation available on the web.
+Two sources we will reference frequently are **W3Schools** and **Codecademy**.

 ### Software
 Software is a focal point of this course, and an effort was made to ensure that free, cross-platform software will be used wherever possible.
 Tools, applications, and services prove invaluable in web development.
 A good deal of class time will be spent assisting students with installation and configuration of software.